 Absolute beginners have a couple of nursery slopes to get to grips with snow plough turns but ski holidays in Courmayeur are best suited to intermediates with the majority of the runs being red.
 Slopes are varied, tree lined and offer stunning alpine scenery.

 The main lift up from the village runs until midnight allowing skiers to take in the sunset and enjoy a couple of après drinks before descending.
-And others can make their way up from the town to sample a fine choice of restaurants for an evening on the mountain.
+Others can make their way up from the town to sample a fine choice of restaurants for an evening on the mountain.

 Courmayeur exudes a cosmopolitan atmosphere, especially at weekends when the resort is bustling with guests from Milan who have popped by for a weekend on the slopes.

-The best après-ski is in the town where you will find a handful of sophisticated bars and cafés dotted around the pedestrianised centre on the main street Via Roma.
-Restaurant options are plentiful and authentic bars boasting large sofas and fireplaces create the perfect setting for relaxing after a day on the mountain.
+The best après-ski is in the town where you will find a handful of sophisticated bars and cafés dotted around the pedestrianised centre off the main street Via Roma.
+Restaurant options are plentiful and authentic bars with large sofas and fireplaces create the perfect setting for relaxing after a day on the mountain.

 Typical of Italy, the evenings tend to be low-key until the midnight hour approaches and then the town begins to liven up.